Assistant Professor of Muslim Studies

 Fax: (416) 585-4516

-In 2014, Nevin was the recipients of the Independent Book Publisher award for her contribution to Three Testaments: Torah, Gospel and Quran, ed.
+In 2014, Nevin was the recipient of the Independent Book Publisher award for her contribution to Three Testaments: Torah, Gospel and Quran, ed.
 Brian Arthur Brown, (Plymouth: Rowman and Littlefield, 2012).
 Her course entitled “Intertwined Texts: Bible and Qur’an in Dialogue” was awarded a generous grant from the Center for the Study of Jewish-Christian-Muslim Relations at Merrimack College and The William and Mary Greve Foundation in 2013.
 She also received the Canadian Council of Muslim Women’s Women Who Inspire Award in 2010.
 This award is given each year to five Canadian Muslim Women who serve as role models for girls and women through their commitment to improving the lives of others, to women’s equality, and by their participation in grassroots activism and civic engagement.